jdeolive/geotools-old/spike/web/sphinx/source/quickstart.rst

 Where did all these other JARs come from?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-GeoTools is divided up into a series of modules, plugins and extentions.
-For the back ground information on how GeoTools slots together please read: http://docs.codehaus.org/display/GEOTDOC/02+Meet+the+GeoTools+Library
+GeoTools is divided up into a series of modules, plugins and extensions.
+For the background information on how GeoTools slots together please read: http://docs.codehaus.org/display/GEOTDOC/02+Meet+the+GeoTools+Library

 GeoTools makes use of a lot of third party jars.
 We really do want to stick to working on spatial code.
-Following our don't invent here policy we turn to the experts to handle things such as logging, working with java beans. and so on.
+Following our *don't invent here (mostly)* policy we turn to the experts to handle things such as logging, working with java beans. and so on.

 You can use maven to provide a tree of dependencies so you can check on what needs what: